Best pots for indoor plants. Indoor pottery will come in a wide range of colors, materials, and sizes.

-These type of pots are unglazed and are made of clay.
+These types of pots are unglazed and are made of clay.
 They are fired up at temperatures of more than 1500 F. They are porous which means the pot itself will absorb water and soil.
 You will have to keep your eye on watering a little more often.
 Clay pots are perfect for succulent type plants as shown in the image below.

 Clay pots do tend to break or crack if you bang them around the ground or on a hard surface.
 It’s always best to use a terracotta saucer to help with drainage.
 This style of pots is great for country or rustic type homes.
 It’s best to soak clay pots in water before actually using it (24hrs).
 You are basically priming the clay to hold water and soil.

 Types of plants for Clay Pots.
-Bromeliads, Jade, Succulents, Orchids and indoor types of cactus.
+Bromeliads, Jade, Succulents, Orchids, and indoor types of cactus.

 You can choose almost any type of indoor plants for a plastic container.
 Below is a large plastic terra-cotta colored pot.
 Great for the larger type of indoor plants.